justgage/redwyrms-wiki/NPCs/Gods/Erythnul.md

 ---
 Aliases: The Many, God of war, God of slaughter
 ---
 God of war and slaughter, referred to as The Many because he has many forms.
 He often appears as a beast/gnoll.
 He is **chaotic evil**, though some of his followers are chaotic neutral.
-Followers are anarchistic, always sowing seeds of destruction. ([[Slack Session 8 .5 - Regendy (1242-04-10)|ref]])
+Followers are anarchistic, always sowing seeds of destruction. ([[Session 8 .5 - Slack Regendy (1242-04-10)|ref]])

 - 300' tall